-- Can be made in 20 minutes or less if you’re using pre-chopped ingredients
+- Make it in 20 minutes or less if you’re using pre-chopped ingredients

 - Use of 5 spice seasoning blend for convenience

-- Low sodium soy sauce or coconut aminos if you’re going soy free, still gives flavor with much less sodium than regular soy sauce.
+- Low-sodium soy sauce or coconut aminos if you’re going soy free, still gives flavor with much less sodium compared to regular soy sauce.

 - Easy to customize with your choice of protein